Building payment workflows

 onSuccess: function (data) { doSometingWithTheSource(data) },

 Prerequisites: Refer to the Elements prerequisites section.
-You also need to display the save payment agreement and acquire the customer's active acceptance.
+You must display the save payment agreement and acquire the customer's acceptance.

 var payload = {